Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 This review was produced by SmartAsset based on publicly available information.
 The named firm and its financial professionals have not reviewed, approved, or endorsed this review and are not responsible for its accuracy.
 Review content is produced by SmartAsset independently of any business relationships that might exist between SmartAsset and the named firm and its financial professionals, and firms and financial professionals having business relationships with SmartAsset receive no special treatment or consideration in SmartAsset’s reviews.
 This page contains links to SmartAsset’s financial advisor matching tool, which may or may not match you with the firm mentioned in this review or its financial professionals.

-Sigma Planning Corporation - also known as Sigma Financial, or SPC - is a financial advisor firm located in Ann Arbor, Michigan, home of the University of Michigan.
+Sigma Planning Corporation also known as SPC is a financial advisor firm located in Ann Arbor, Michigan, home of the University of Michigan.

 The firm offers services such as financial planning, portfolio management, consulting services, educational workshops and more to a wide variety of both individual and institutional clients.

-Founded in 1983, Sigma Financial Corporation / Sigma Planning Corporation is headquartered in Ann Arbor, Michigan and has several locations around the country.
-Jerome Rydell is the principal owner through the The Jerome S. Rydell Revocable Living Trust and has served as the firm’s president since its creation.
-The firm employs several financially certified individuals, such as chartered financial analysts (CFAs) and certified financial planners (CFPs).
+Founded in 1983, SPC is headquartered in Ann Arbor but has many locations throughout Michigan, as well as offices in Colorado, Kentucky, Texas, Ohio, Illinois, Indiana and elsewhere.
+Jerome Rydell is the principal owner of the firm through the The Jerome S. Rydell Revocable Living Trust and has served as the firm’s president since its creation.

 SPC advises the following types of clients: